 Born after 20/08/1986 and one (or both) parents were Permanent Resident at time of birth

-Applicant was born in Papua New guinea prior to 16 Sept 1975 (verification with Dept. Immigration and Border Protection required)
+Applicant, was born in Papua New guinea before 16 Sept 1975 (verification with Dept. Immigration and Border Protection required)

 A New Zealand citizen is eligible if they hold a Special Category Visa (SCV) and: